caljoseph/photochrom-ai/README.md

 bash scripts/run_slurm.sh model_name
 ```

-## Architecture
+## How It Works

-The model takes grayscale images (L channel, 0-100 range) as input and predicts corresponding color channels (ab channels, -1 to 1 range).
-The final colorized image is reconstructed by combining the original L channel with predicted ab channels.
+The model takes a grayscale image (L channel in LAB color space) and predicts the corresponding color channels (a and b channels).
+The U-Net architecture learns to map from lightness values to color information by training on thousands of historical photochrom pairs.
+Results vary - it does well on landscapes and architecture but struggles with fine details like faces or intricate patterns.

 ## Configuration